skutnii/dirac/README.md

 The script feeds a number of test inputs to dirac executable specified via command line, collects results into a .tex file and invokes pdflatex on the latter.
 If output_name is specified, the LaTeX name is output_name.tex and PDF is output_name.pdf (.tex extension if appended if not specified).
-Otherwise, the default name "tests.tex" is used.
+Otherwise, the default name tests.tex is used.